Compassion for animals is one of the main reasons why people become vegetarian

-In the UK alone, over two million land animals are slaughtred daily and almost 600,000 tonnes of fish are killed each year, just so that people can eat their flesh or wear their skin.
+In the UK alone, over two million land animals are slaughtered daily and almost 600,000 tonnes of fish are killed each year.

 70% of pigs reared in the UK are farmed intensively.

 - These intelligent and inquisitive animals are forced to live entirely indoors, in over-crowded sheds that do not allow them to express natural behaviours such as foraging and nest-building.

 - Intensively-reared sows give birth and raise their young in farrowing crates.
 These metal crates are so small that sows cannot turn around or suckle their piglets.

 Birds factory farmed today grow three times as fast as they did 50 years ago.

 - Broiler chickens have been selectively bred and reared for their meat.
 The majority live in large, crowded, windowless sheds with tens of thousands of other birds.

 Most sheep are not farmed intensively, but they still suffer.